-10.2.2 IEEE-488 operation
+10.2.2 Operation

 Commands may now be sent via the IEEE-488 interface to read or set the temperature or access other controller functions.
 All commands are ASCII character strings and are terminated with a carriage-return (CR, ASCII 13).
 Interface commands are listed below.